north cascades & Mount Baker-Snoqualmie national forest

 Carbon River Trails

-The Carbon River Trails, located at the very northwest section of Mount Rainier National Park, are a series of short hikes through a unique ecosystem: an inland temperate rainforest.
-Carbon River Road used to run through the area but repeated flooding prompted its permanent closure.
+The Carbon River Trails, located in the northwestern section of Mount Rainier National Park, are a series of short hikes through a unique ecosystem: an inland temperate rainforest.
+Carbon River Road used to run through the area, but repeated flooding prompted its permanent closure.
 Now, hikers and mountain bikers can walk or ride the road and observe humongous trees at a slower pace.
-The trails radiating from the Carbon River Road include a 3.4-mile roundtrip (9.6 mile roundtrip from ranger station) path to Ranger Falls and Green Lake; and the 0.4 mile roundtrip (8.0 mile roundtrip from ranger station) path to Chenuis Falls.
-The much shorter and kid-friendly 0.3-mile Rainforest Loop Trail begins right from the ranger station.
+The trails radiating from the Carbon River Road include a 3.4-mile roundtrip (9.6-mile roundtrip from the ranger station) path to Ranger Falls and Green Lake, and the 0.4-mile roundtrip (8.0-mile roundtrip from the ranger station) path to Chenuis Falls.
+The much shorter and kid-friendly 0.3-mile Rainforest Loop Trail begins right at the ranger station.

 Green Lake Trail